agmonr/raspberrypi_digital_frame/readme.md

 The Raspberry pi digital frame is a python based digital frame.

 # Requirements
-* Raspberry pi SoC version 2 or 3.
+* Raspberry pi vagrant/.vagrant/SoC version 2 or 3.
 * Tested on raspbian stretch.
 * A display set (A tv set might not be controlled via the hdmi connection)